On braids and links up to link-homotopy: Braids up to link-homotopy.

 \end{ex}

-\begin{thm} Any pure homotopy braid $\beta\in\tilde P_n$ can be expressed in a normal form for any order on the set of twisted comb-claspers. \end{thm} \begin{proof} Note that the comb-clasper $(ij)$ corresponds to the usual pure braid group generator $A_{ij}\in\tilde P_n$ (see Figure \ref{puregene}).
-Thus it is clear that $\beta=\prod(\alpha)^{\pm1}$ for some degree one comb-claspers $(\alpha)^{\pm1}$.
+The next result is shown by the same arguments as for Theorem 4.3 of \cite{YasuharaAkiraSelfdelteq}.\footnote{Although a different notion of comb-clasper is used in \cite{YasuharaAkiraSelfdelteq}, the strategy of proof is strictly the same.} \begin{thm} \cite[Theorem 4.3]{YasuharaAkiraSelfdelteq} Any pure homotopy braid $\beta\in\tilde P_n$ can be expressed in a normal form, for any order on the set of twisted comb-claspers. \end{thm}

-Now we rearrange this degree one factors according to the order by moves (2) and (4) from Corollary \ref{lemclaspcalculus}.
-This introduces new claspers of degree strictly higher than one, and by Lemma \ref{lemclasparecombclaps} we can freely assume that these are all comb-claspers.
-Next we consider, among these new comb-claspers, those of degree two and we rearrange them according to the order.
-Again this introduces higher degree factors, which can all be assumed to be comb-clasper according to Lemma \ref{lemclasparecombclaps}.
-By iterating this procedure degree by degree we eventually obtain the desired normal form.
-Indeed the procedure terminates because claspers of degree higher than $n$ are trivial in $\tilde P_n$ by Lemma \ref{lemfeuilledouble}. \end{proof} \begin{rmq} This result is to be compared with Theorem 4.3 of \cite{YasuharaAkiraSelfdelteq}, which uses a different notion of comb-clasper, ordered according to the clasper degree. \end{rmq}